 - \$810.8 million for cyber operations, including vulnerability management, capacity building, and threat hunting. - \$467.6 million for the operation and modernization of cybersecurity defense of federal agency networks. - Restores cuts proposed in the President's Budget of \$9.5 million for bombing prevention and \$3.6 million for the School Safety program. - \$33.5 million reduction to redundant or duplicative programs.

-• Prohibits the government from labeling Americans' constitutionally protected speech as "misinformation" and imposes a penalty of termination for such action.
+• Prohibits the government from labeling Americans' constitutionally protected speech as "misinformation."

 Federal Emergency Management Agency